Eye Tracking and Imagery Research Laboratory

-Recent postgraduate psychology students include Helen O’Shea (PhD; 2014-2017; doctoral scholarship funded by the Irish Research Council), Katy Carey (Master of Psychological Science, 2016-2017) and Aoife Quinn (PhD; 2013-2016; doctoral scholarship funded by the Irish Research Council).
+Recent members of the research team include Helen O’Shea (PhD; 2014-2017; doctoral scholarship funded by the Irish Research Council), Katy Carey (Master of Psychological Science, 2016-2017) and Aoife Quinn (PhD; 2013-2016; doctoral scholarship funded by the Irish Research Council).
 Helen graduated in December 2017.
 The title of her thesis was “An investigation into the neurocognitive processes underlying motor imagery”.
 Katy also graduated in December 2017 and her dissertation was entitled “Mastery of modern dance choreography: An investigation into the relationship between expertise, motor imagery and attentional effort”.
 Aoife graduated in September 2017.
 The title of her thesis was “An investigation of expert-novice differences in eye-tracking and motor imagery in equestrian athletes”.

 The research methods that we use in our lab include eye-tracking technology (e.g., the Tobii Pro X3-120 desk-top system and the Tobii Pro Glasses 2 wearable eye-tracker) and pupil dilation measures of attentional processes (such as gaze characteristics, mental effort).
 In addition, we use chronometric (time-based) methods and psychometric tests to assess motor imagery processes.
 The chronometric measures involve comparison of the imagined and actual duration of the execution of designated skills.